Impetus/hazelcast-ui/README.md

 Hazelcast UI APP
 =============

-Hazelcast UI provided in development version is restricted to two nodes.This APP provides basic capabilites of Hazelcast with no restriction on number of nodes.
+Hazelcast UI provided in development version is restricted to two nodes.This APP provides basic capabilites of Hazelcast UI with no restriction on number of nodes.

 Prerequisites
 -------------